• Skip to primary navigation

 • Add buttermilk, vanilla, orange juice and zest to the saffron mixture and mix well.

-• In a large bowl, combine in flour, salt, baking powder and baking soda
+• In a large bowl, sift in flour, salt, baking powder and baking soda and mix well.

 • Cream butter and sugar until fluffy and pale.